-- Meal Time: The Spanish operate on a totally different meal schedule than those of us in the United States do.
+Meal Time: The Spanish operate on a totally different meal schedule than those of us in the United States do.
 They typically eat their big meal of the day a little later than our regular lunch time (around 2pm).
 You’ll find that most restaurants serve “lunch” from about 1pm until a little before 4pm.
-Historically, the family would gather for lunch and stop their day (closing their shops or coming home from the office) to spend the afternoon siesta (break) together, and they would go back to finish their work day afterward (some of that is beginning to fade a little, but meal times seem to be remaining the same regardless).
+Historically, the family would gather for lunch and stop their day, closing their shops or coming home from the office, to spend the afternoon siesta (break) together.
+Then, they would go back to finish their work day after (some of that is beginning to fade, but meal times seem to be remaining the same regardless).
 Most restaurants do not even open for dinner until 8 or 8:30pm (most Spaniards eat dinner at around 9pm).
-However, dinner is much less of an affair there than we make it out ot be.
-Not wanting to eat a huge meal that late at night, the Spanish often opt for tapas.
+However, dinner is much less of an affair in Spain than we make it out to be in the U.S. Not wanting to eat a huge meal that late at night, the Spanish often opt for small plates called tapas.
 (See Barcelona for details on tapas.)

-- Drinks: My favorite drink in Spain was definitely the sangria (red wine mixed with fruit and sometimes other alcohols to create a punch-like drink) usually served in a pitcher (sometimes you have the option of a small pitcher–makes about 3 small glasses, or a large).
-However, Spain also produces a number of good wines.
+Drinks: My favorite drink in Spain was definitely the sangria.
+Sangria is traditionally made from red wine mixed with fruit and sometimes other alcohols to create a punch-like drink.
+It is usually served in a pitcher.
+However, sometimes restaurants will also offer the drink by the glass or in a smaller-sized pitcher (which will fill about 3 small glasses).
+Spain also produces a number of good wines from red (tinto) to white (blanco).
 Two I enjoyed were Ribera and Rioja (both red).
-Spain makes many good red (tinto) and white (blanco) wines, though.
-If you’re more of a beer (cerveza) drinker, most bars in Spain have at least one on tap, however, they typically do not have the number we have become accustomed to in the US).
+If you’re more of a beer (cerveza) drinker, most bars in Spain have at least one on tap.
+However, they typically do not have the number of options we have become accustomed to in the U.S.

-- Cordoba Food: Overall, I found the restaurant in Cordoba to be touristy and not to have a very high quality.
-We had such a bad dinner that I honestly regretted not just getting Burger King (it was right next to the Mezquita)–and I never opt for fast food when I’m abroad.
+Cordoba Food: I found the restaurants in the center of Cordoba to be touristy and not always the highest quality.
 Wander away from the Mezquita, find a tapas bar or restaurant on a side street (avoid the places where people stand outside trying to usher you in), and see if you can find a few good things to fill up on.
-Our hotel had a restaurant which was not open when we were there, but if breakfast was any indication, I would definitely be willing to give it a try (El Churrasco).
+Our hotel had a restaurant which was not open when we were there, but if breakfast was any indication, I would definitely recommend giving it a try (El Churrasco).